uhm-descartes/ee345/morea/mvl/experience-svd-basic.md

 Note how each direction collects words of a similar concept together.
 When information from tokens at the input flows through the language model circuits, they are emphasized/deemphasized along the above concepts.
 More amazingly, again, no one designed them that way---they just happen to be that way after iteratively tweaking random matrices to align them with behavior we like.
 Isn't that cool?

 Now not all directions are so easily interpretable, but a very important take-away is the following.
-When you see a matrix, this is what you should see.
-Not just an arrangement of numbers.
+When you see a matrix, this is how you should think about it.
+Do not see it as just an arrangement of numbers.
 Simply seeing a grid of numbers is a fantastic way to miss the forest for the trees.